bmt, Bookmark Tree

 On Windows, users can run the executable (.exe) version of this utility.
 Those wishing to run this utility from source on Windows must first download and install a version of Python 3.7 or later.
 Python 3.13 or later is recommended and older Python versions have not been tested.
 The command pip install wxpython is also required.

 On MacOS, Linux, and other Python-supporting platforms, make sure to run this utility via Python 3.7 or later.
-Again, Python 3.13 or later is recommended and older Python versions have not been tested.
-At this writing, MacOS and Linux deployments have not been tested.
+Again, Python 3.13 or later is recommended and older Python versions have not been tested. pip install wxpython is also required once before first use.
+At this writing, MacOS and Linux deployments have not been tested thoroughly.

 Installation and Launch Instructions